djannot/ecs-401/apis/apis.md

 docker run -d -p 80:80 djannot/ecsui
 ```

-The ECSUI application can now be accessed with a web browser on port 80.
+The ECS API User Interface application can now be accessed with a web browser on port 80.

 ![Login](login.png)